thomas-brink/CS224W-Project/README.md

 # CS224W-Project
 Course project for Stanford's CS224W (Machine Learning with Graphs) by Eva Batelaan, Thomas Brink, and Benjamin Wittenbrink.

 The end product for this project was a Medium blog post, which can be accessed through the following link: https://medium.com/p/51d266e31e16.
-The code used for this project is provided as a colab in this repository.
+The code used for this project is provided as a colab, accessed through https://colab.research.google.com/drive/1DhPrtHLggaObSyKjyCQNw0Z-k8vzXZHh?usp=sharing.